sreeharshab/scalar_codes/README.md

 1. cell_opt: Optimizes the size of the simulation cell.
 2. axis_opt: Optimizes the size of the required axis of the simulation cell.
 3. geo_opt: Performs geometry optimization on the system using inbuilt VASP optimizers (using the IBRION tag) or ASE optimizers.
 4. bader: Performs bader charge analysis on the system.
-You can view the charges in ACF.dat file or using ase gui and choosing the Initial Charges label in the view tab.
+Charges can be viewed in ACF.dat file or using ase gui and choosing the Initial Charges label in the view tab.
 5. COHP: Performs COHP analysis on the system.
-Presently only suitable for systems containing only Si, O, Al and Li.
-Feel free to understand and edit the code according to your needs.
 The output is saved as cohp-1.png.
 6. NEB: Performs Nudged Elastic Band calculation to obtain transition state between initial and final images.
 Intermediate images can be generated using either linear interpolation or [Opt'n Path](http://forge.cbp.ens-lyon.fr/redmine/projects/optnpath/wiki) program.
 NEB can be run using [ASE](https://wiki.fysik.dtu.dk/ase/) or [VTST](https://theory.cm.utexas.edu/vtsttools/) scripts.
 7. pbc_correction: Corrects atom's coordinates if they are out of the simulation cell (wrapping operation).
 Note: Only works for orthogonal cells!
-8. frequency: Performs vibrational analysis on the system using VASP or ASE (parallelization is good using ASE).
+8. frequency: Performs vibrational analysis on the system using VASP or ASE.
 9. surface_charging: Performs surface charging calculation using [VASPsol](https://github.com/henniggroup/VASPsol).
 10. dos: Performs a DOS calculation.
 The code for visualizing DOS will be implemented soon.
 11. analyse_GCBH: Performs a visual analysis of the results from Grand Canonical Basin Hopping simulation performed using gcbh.py.